Katherine Walker, PhD

 M.A.
 English Literature, Texas Christian University, May 2011

 B.A.
-English Literature and Philosophy, University of North Texas, August 2009
+English Literature and B.A.
+Philosophy, University of North Texas, August 2009

 HONORS AND FELLOWSHIPS